aliciasillers/PrelimCpG/README.md

 #### Regression

-The R package glmnet is used to perform penalized regression. regression.R takes the output from the imputation done in the filtering step and returns a table of cpg sites with the strongest associations with age.
+The R package glmnet is used to perform penalized regression. regression.R takes the output from the imputation done in the filtering step and returns a table of CpG sites with the strongest associations with age.
 Run using regression.sh

-### Identifying Differentially Methylated Regions (in progress)
+### Identifying Differentially Methylated Regions

+#### Formating

+MethylKit is an R program that can identify DMRs with high sensitivity.
+It requires input files to be in a specific format.
+The methylformat.sh script takes the bed file for each sample and creates a tab-separated file for that sample in the correct format for use with MethylKit.

 #### Filtering

+The first step is to filter CpG sites that have low coverage among the samples.
+The dmrfilter.sh script runs an R script that reads each formatted file and filters out CpG sites that are covered in less than half of the samples.

 #### DMR identification with MethylKit

 #### Visualization

+The previous script will automatically output bedgraph files that can be visualized in genome viewers such as IGV.
+It will also output a tab separated file with a list of CpG sites in DMRs.
+This file can be used in the next script (in progress) which will visualize changes in CpG sites among samples.